2023 BC Athletics Harry Jerome S…April 21, 2023

 Out of province performances must be submitted to Athletics Canada for inclusion in the national rankings — go to http://athletics.ca/calendar-rankings/rankings for instructions.

-The Whistler 50 Relay & Ultra, is back in person in the trails of Whistler on October 16.
-Bring your firends and have fun in the 50 mile relay.
+The Whistler 50 Relay & Ultra, returns to the trails of Whistler on October 14.
+Bring your friends and have fun in the 50 mile relay.
 Or test yourself in the 50km solo ultra!
 A beginners ultra, with 5x 10km loops you are never more than 5km from the celebrations in Whistler's Olympic Plaza.

-Excited to announce the BC Athletics Provincial Cross Country Championships are BACK!
-Taking place just outside Victoria at scenic Beaver Lake on October 23.
-This year open to all BCA Members and will be used to select the BC Team headed to Nationals in November.
+Excited to announce the BC Athletics Provincial Cross Country Championships return to South Surrey on October 21.
+This year open to all BCA Members and will be used to select the BC Team headed to Nationals at Mooneys Bay, Ottawa November 25

 Check out the BC Athletics Calendar!
-Many events are starting back on road, trail and cross country, make sure to check the calendar.
+The events continue back on road, trail and cross country, make sure to check the calendar.

 Road running is one of the most popular and accessible sports in the world.
 It is the sport of running on paved or hard packed surfaces, typically roads or designated pedestrian and cycle paths.
 Competitions cater to all ages and abilities, though longer distances are not recommended for young children due to the dangers of running alone and the potential dangers created by other road users.